nicolasochem/tzip/drafts/current/draft_emmy-star.md

 *  $32 \cdot \frac{\trz}{2} = 32 \cdot \frac{40}{2} = 640$ for baking
 *  $32 \cdot \frac{\trz}{2 \cdot \te} = 32 \cdot \frac{40}{2\cdot 256} = 2.5$ for endorsing.

 This way, security deposits are proportional with the maximum reward.
 The constant 32 is the one used in Emmy.

 ## Rationale

 Each of the [two mentioned updates](#Abstract) helps decrease the time to finality:
 * Increasing the number of required endorsements makes nodes converge faster on the same chain.
 In other words, the number of confirmations decreases, as detailed below.
 * While the new block delay formula does not help with decreasing the number of confirmations, it helps decrease the confirmation times simply by decreasing the time between blocks.

-We note that simply decreasing the time between blocks in Emmy+ would not be a very sensible thing to do.
+We note that simply decreasing the time between blocks in Emmy<sup>+</sup> would not be a very sensible thing to do.
 This is because, as suggested by [the analysis of Emmy+ in the partial synchrony network model](https://blog.nomadic-labs.com/emmy-in-the-partial-synchrony-model.html), we have that the smaller the time between blocks (that is, the smaller the constant $\db$), the more sensitive is the algorithm to message delays.
 In Emmy<sup>&#9733;</sup>, time between blocks is decreased only when the network conditions are good (as otherwise not enough endorsements would be gathered in time).

-The following plot shows the number of confirmations (in log scale) for different $\te$ when varying the stake fraction from 0.1 to 0.45 and different numbers of total endorsements.
+The following plot shows the number of confirmations (in log scale) for different $\te$ values when varying the stake fraction from 0.1 to 0.45 and different numbers of total endorsements.
 This plot assumes the ["forks started in the past" scenario](https://blog.nomadic-labs.com/analysis-of-emmy.html#forks-started-in-the-past), meaning that we are interested in the finality of a block which already has a number of confirmations on top of it (and therefore, importantly, we know how healthy the chain was in the meanwhile), and we ask ourselves whether this number is sufficient.
 Here we assume a perfectly healthy chain.
 In the plot, the highest red point corresponds to 18 confirmations.

 ![](images/emmystar_past.png)